 For those who elect to do the Molokai crossing, there is a support boat needed per ski, whether you are a solo paddler, or a relay team.
 Support boats can cost $1,200 - $1,500 USD, which is payable directly in cash to your boat Captain on the day.
 Your support boat will drive your surf ski over to the island of Molokai and shadow you on the way back across the channel.

 Training to best prepare you for Hawaii and Molokai Crossing

 Waikiki Wave catching

-If you plan to come to Hawaii for wave catching then no additional training is required, just fly in and have a great time.
+If you plan to come to Hawaii for the wave catching and prefer to not do the Molokai crossing, then no additional training is required, just fly in and have a great time.

 If you want to experience the Hawaii Kai, North Shore and /or Lanikai downwind runs then you should aim to achieve a level of fitness that enables you to take every paddling opportunity on the trip.

 We have taken a group to Hawaii every (non-covid) year since 2013, and each year our groups do the Hawaii Kai downwind most days, as the Easterly trade is on every year we go.
 This is about 12 - 14kms and often ends with playing in the waves of the Outrigger Canoe Club after the downwind run… so there is a lot of paddling time.
 As the wind is always behind us, it’s more like champagne paddling, but you should aim to paddle at least 3 times per week in the 16 week build up to this trip to have the base fitness to make the most of the opportunities.